Exton Square Mall: Overview

-The Exton Square Mall is located in the unincorporated community of Exton in West Whiteland Township, Pennsylvania at the northeast corner of the intersection between east-west US 30 Bus. and north-south PA 100.
-The intersection between US 30 Bus. and PA 100 is known as "the crossroads of Chester County".
-The mall is located near the US 30 bypass of Exton, the US 202 expressway, and the Pennsylvania Turnpike.
-Southeastern Pennsylvania Transportation Authority (SEPTA) bus routes 135 and 204 stop at the mall at the Exton Transportation Center, providing access to West Chester, Coatesville, Eagleview, and Paoli.
-The mall is also near the Exton station that is served by the Paoli/Thorndale Line of SEPTA Regional Rail and Amtrak's Keystone Service and Pennsylvanian.
+The former Exton Square Mall is located in Exton, a census-designated place in West Whiteland Township, Pennsylvania, at the northeast corner of the intersection between east–west U.S. Route 30 Business and north–south Pennsylvania Route 100.
+The intersection is known as the "crossroads of Chester County" due to the heavy daily usage of both routes.
+The mall was also located near the U.S. Route 30 bypass of Exton, the U.S. Route 202 expressway, and the Downingtown Interchange of the Pennsylvania Turnpike.
+SEPTA bus routes 135 and 204 stop at the mall at the Exton Transportation Center, providing access to West Chester, Coatesville, Eagleview, and Paoli.

+The mall was also located near Exton station, which is served by the Paoli/Thorndale Line of SEPTA Regional Rail and Amtrak's Keystone Service and Pennsylvanian.
 The Exton Square Mall has a market area that covers most of Chester County along with the western portion of Delaware County, the western portion of Montgomery County near Pottstown, the extreme southern portion of Berks County, and the extreme eastern portion of Lancaster County.
+The mall perimeter also contains several facilities, including the Chester County Library and a post office.

 History

+1973: Grand opening

-The Exton Square Mall was built by The Rouse Company and opened its doors in March 1973.
+The Exton Square Mall was developed by Exton Square, Inc., a subsidiary of the Rouse Company and opened its doors on March 15, 1973, designed by Katzman Associates and Aaron Garfinkel & Associates.
 The mall had one anchor store, Strawbridge & Clothier, surrounded by a ring of smaller stores.
-It was also home to Pennsylvania's first Chick-fil-A restaurant which opened in 1973 and is part of the food court today.
-In developing the Exton Square Mall, The Rouse Company was responsible for restoring the Zook House, a historic 18th century farmhouse that existed at the site of the mall.
+It was also home to Pennsylvania's first Chick-fil-A restaurant, which opened along with the mall.
+In developing the Exton Square Mall, The Rouse Company was responsible for restoring the Zook House, a historic 18th century farmhouse that existed at the site of the mall, into its management office.

+1990–2014: Additional anchors

-By the 1990s, the mall, which had no major renovations, was starting to show its age, leading to plans for expansion.
-In 1992, the mall proposed adding two anchor stores.
-In 1995, plans were made by The Rouse Company to expand the Exton Square Mall, in which the size of the mall would be doubled.
+By the 1990s, the mall, which had no major renovations, was starting to show its age.
+Additionally, developers had been looking to build competing malls in neighboring Uwchlan and East Caln townships.
+As a response, in 1992, The Rouse Company proposed adding two anchor stores.
+In 1995, plans were modified to not only add three new anchor stores, but also double the size of the mall as a whole.
 The Rouse Company purchased 12 acres near the mall to be used for the expansion.
-Boscov's and JCPenney signed leases to open locations at the Exton Square Mall in 1996 with Sears following in 1997.
+Boscov's and JCPenney signed leases to open locations at the Exton Square Mall in 1996, with Sears following in 1997.
 In September 1997, West Whiteland Township supervisors approved the expansion of the Exton Square Mall.